SoundaryalakshmiSaravanan/M3_Group57/2_BiComSystem/1_Requirement/README.md

 # Bicom System
-BiCom System is designed to remotely know the statues of your automobiles, BiCom System operates by broadcasting radio waves on a particular frequency bidirectionally.
+BiCom System is designed to remotely know the statues of your automobiles, BiCom System operates by broadcasting radio waves on a particular frequency.

 ## Identifying features
 1. It shall display the status of Window on one user click